 We are excited to announce a new digital offering for all of our patrons. hoopla is an all-in-one media service where you can browse 700,000+ titles in six different formats—audiobooks, eBooks, comics/graphic novels, full music albums, movies, and TV—and instantly borrow, then download or stream, the titles of your choice!

 You can access the title you borrow instantly on your computer, tablet, or smartphone.
 With hoopla, there are no holds or waiting!
 Click here to create an account – Issues?
 Email firstname.lastname@example.org

 To access Kanopy Kids on the computer, click on the image, sign into your Kanopy account, and click GO TO KANOPY KIDS in the black bar at the top of the page.
 Need help accessing it from an app?
 Click here for Kanopy Kids FAQs

-Reference services are available to you by email … just send your question to firstname.lastname@example.org
+Have a question about using our digital resources?
+Reference services are available to you by email … just send your question to email@example.com

 The Metropolitan Opera – The Met has launched “Nightly Met Opera Streams,” a free series of encore Live in HD presentations streamed on the company website during the coronavirus closure.
 All streams will begin at 7:30 pm EDT and will remain available via the homepage of metopera.org for 20 hours.
 The homepage link will open the performance on the Met Opera on Demand streaming service.
 The performance will also be viewable on all Met Opera on Demand apps.